JuGit-pk/coding-challenges/algorithms/selection-sort/README.md

 ## Algorithem

 - to sort the list
-- select the minimum and them swap it ... with the current element of the array and them move forward one index of the array
+- select the minimum and then swap it ... with the current element of the array and them move forward one index of the array

 ## Description